CSBG

 Funding based on 1989 Community Services Administration Allotment + most recent Small Area Income and Poverty Estimates for respective county = Total CAA allocation

-The Hawaii Office of Community Services (OCS), Hawaii State Department of Labor and Industrial Relations, solicits public comment on the new proposed State Plan for the Community Services Block Grant (CSBG) Program to the U.S. Department of Health and Human Services (DHHS) for Federal Fiscal Years 2022 and 2023 (FFY 22 and 23).
+The Hawaii Office of Community Services (OCS), Hawaii State Department of Labor and Industrial Relations, solicits public comment on the updated proposed State Plan for the Community Services Block Grant (CSBG) Program to the U.S. Department of Health and Human Services (DHHS) for Federal Fiscal Year 2025 (FFY 25).
 The CSBG State Plan reflects OCS’s commitment to work with our Community Action Agency partners in each county to meet program goals and comply with relevant Federal and State rules and regulations in order to continue receiving this valuable resource.
 The CSBG program provides services to low-income and impoverished populations across the State.
 CSBG services and activities are delivered statewide by designated Community Action Agencies located in each county.
-The public is invited to comment on the proposed CSBG State Plan for FFY 22 and 23.
-Click here for a copy of the proposed State Plan.
+The public is invited to comment on the proposed CSBG State Plan for FFY 25.
+The proposed CSBG State Plan can be found at the OCS website, https://labor.hawaii.gov/ocs/service-programs-index/csbg/.

 References